How do transistors work, anyway?

 Semiconductor junctions

-When a p-doped semiconductor is brought into contact with an n-doped one, an interesting phenomenon takes place: some free electrons from the n-side cross the boundary and promptly fall into the abundant holes present on the p-side.
+When a p-doped semiconductor is brought into contact with an n-doped one, an interesting phenomenon takes place: within a exceedingly thin layer, free electrons from the n-side diffuse across the boundary and promptly fall into the immediately adjacent, abundant valence holes present on the p-side:

-This creates a depletion region: an exceedingly thin layer that has virtually all the holes plugged on the p-side, and practically no conduction band electrons on the n-side.
-The region is no longer electrically neutral, and indeed, it’s held together by the emergent field: negative on the p-side (due to surplus electrons) and positive on the n-side (due to all the unpaired protons still stuck in place).
+This creates a depletion region: a layer that has virtually all the holes plugged on the p-side, and practically no excited, conduction-band electrons on the n-side.
+Internally, the region is no longer electrically neutral, and it is characterized by a fairly strong (but self-contained) field: negative on the p-side (due to surplus electrons) and positive on the n-side (due to all the unpaired protons still stuck in place).
+The field prevents the captured electrons from drifting away.

 Moving the electrons in the other direction is another story.
-It serves to counter the electric field of the junction, eventually shrinking it enough so that electrons can cross.
+It gradually counters the junction’s internal field, eventually squishing it enough for the stuck charge carriers to leave.
 For silicon devices, the voltage needed to get things going hovers around 0.6 V. Past that point, the junction (known as a diode) becomes an excellent conductor — that is, until the applied voltage drops below that magic threshold again.

 Junction field effect transistors (JFETs)